 - Preventing foreclosure or eviction from primary residence

 - Damage to principal residence due to natural disaster

 Another way to tap your 401(k) is by taking on Substantial Equal Periodic Payments, or SEPP.
 This allows you to withdraw funds before you reach age 59 1/2.
 You must take these payments for five years, or until you reach that age, whichever is more.
 Failure to maintain the full length of the SEPP will result in penalties plus interest.

 The 401(k) Loan

-One last way to tap your 401(k) is by taking a 401(k) loan, if your plan allows it.
+One last way to tap your 401(k) is by taking a Solo 401(k) loan, if your plan allows it.
 You are allowed to borrow up to $50,000 or 50% of your account balance, whichever is less.
 You have five years to repay the loan and you must make payments quarterly.
-You will be charged interest on the loan of at least the Prime Rate, which is 3.50% as of March 28, 2022.
+You will be charged interest on the loan of at least the Prime Rate.
 However, the good news is that all interest is paid back to your 401(k), and not a bank.

 Further, you can utilize the loan for whatever reason – pay off credit card debt, buy a new car, take a vacation, etc. But, you should never borrow from your 401(k) unless it’s an immediate need.
 Any money taken from the plan is no longer working for you.
 The more you have in the plan, the more compounding works for you.

 While taking money from your 401(k) is not ideal, some times you don’t have a choice.
 As we just mentioned, never withdraw from any retirement plan unless you absolutely have to.
 Let the power of tax-deferral and compounding work for you.
 The IRS has these rules for a reason…so you don’t sabotage your retirement years.
 The above instances are the only times you should even consider touching your funds.

 For more information about tapping your 401(k), please contact us @ 800.472.0646.
 Thanks for listening, and be sure to check out all of our podcasts.